 - If your education has been completed entirely in schools/colleges/universities where the language of instruction is English.

 - Even if you are exempt from taking the TOEFL iBT, you may still submit your scores to demonstrate your English proficiency.
 You should take the TOEFL iBT examination if you do not qualify for an exemption.
 Your TOEFL iBT score will be used in conjunction with you audition and interview.

 This institution does not offer instruction in English as a second language, nor do we provide English language services.
 All classes are conducted only in the English language.

 All fees are payable by specified dates before the beginning of each semester.
 Payments plans are available, but must be agreed upon before the first day of the semester.

 Upon satisfactory completion of the Evening Conservatory, graduating students will receive a Certificate of Completion.

 Every student enrolled in the Evening Conservatory is continuously evaluated by the faculty and given guidance regarding the progress and growth.
 Formal evaluations, in the form of faculty interviews, are given each semester.
 In the workshop programs, students are evaluated by the faculty to determine whether they are ready to move to the next class level.

 Grounds for Dismissal

-Students may be dismissed from any program of the Art of Acting Studio due to inappropriate behavior, absences, repeated tardiness, or, in the opinion of the faculty, nonparticipation.
-There are no tuition refunds under these circumstances.
+Students may be dismissed from any program of the Art of Acting Studio due to inappropriate behavior, absences, repeated tardiness, or, in the opinion of the faculty, non-participation.
+Please refer to the refund policy in the school catalog.